oss-tsukuba/nextcloud-gfarm/README.md

     - This is included in the backup.
 - "make logs" for containers
     - NOTE: This is not included in the backup.
-- /var/log/* in Nextcloud container (not for backup)
+- /var/log/* in Nextcloud container
     - NOTE: This is not included in the backup.

 ## Update to a newer Nextcloud